 Speaking of Family Trees…

-Adding to his discussion on the history of the pecan breeding program, Dr. LJ Grauke shares story about the 'Fayette' cultivar.
+Adding to his discussion on the history of the pecan breeding program, Dr. LJ Grauke shares the story of the 'Fayette' cultivar.

 I asked about the entries and learned that Robert Luedeker (New Ulm) and Tim Meier (Brenham) had entered the samples, both submitted as ‘Fayette.’
 Robert visited the show later in the morning, and we talked about the cultivar as we had in the past when he visited our College Station worksite.
 He knew the history of the seedling selection that was made by Frank J. Willmann of La Grange and was initially thought to be a ‘Mahan’ seedling.
 Robert has verified trees of the cultivar and had shared graftwood with Tim.
 He commented on how clean the shucks were on ‘Fayette’ trees.